 c) What risk factors are present?
 What other factors could be involved?

-d) Which institutions can the probation officer contact in the sense of victim-oriented offender work?
+d) Which institutions can the probation officer contact for victim-oriented offender work?

 e) Consider possible scenarios of multi-professional cooperation and risk assessment and the possibility of implementing them in your work environment.

 Nick’s behaviour became threatening and controlling, especially in relation to money and social contact.
 He was increasingly aggressive in arguments and would often shout and throw objects around the room.
-Gabby thought that because he wasn’t physically hurting her, his behaviour did not constitute abuse.
+Gabby thought that, because he wasn’t physically hurting her, his behaviour did not qualify as abuse.
 Nick did not show much interest in their daughter, Jane, except when in public, where he would appear to be a doting and loving father.

 Jane was generally a well-behaved child, however, Gabby found that she was unable to leave her with anyone else.
 Jane would cry and become visibly distressed when Gabby handed her to someone else to be nursed.
-This was stressful for Gabby and also meant that her social activities were further limited.
+This was stressful for Gabby, and also meant that her social activities were limited further.

 After a number of years, Nick’s behaviour became unacceptable to Gabby.
-During arguments he had taken to holding the rifle that he had for farming purposes, and Gabby found this very threatening.
+During arguments he would now hold on to the rifle that he had for farming purposes, and Gabby found this very threatening.
 On a number of occasions, items that Nick threw hit Gabby and she was increasingly afraid for their daughter.
 Gabby decided to leave and consulted the local women’s service, who assisted her to get an intervention order against Nick.

-Once Gabby had taken Jane away from Nick her behaviour changed.
+Once Gabby had taken Jane away from Nick, her behaviour changed.
 Jane’s development seemed to speed up and Gabby couldn’t understand why.
-As part of her counselling at a local women’s service, she discussed this issue and her counsellor recognised the developmental delay, stutter, irritation and separation anxiety as effects of Jane’s having lived in an abusive situation.
+As part of her counselling at a local women’s service, she discussed this issue, and her counsellor recognised the developmental delay, stutter, irritation, and separation anxiety as effects of Jane’s previously abusive situation.

-This could be seen as a missed opportunity for identifying family violence.
-If the family doctor could have asked Gabby or Nick (who had presented with chronic back pain) about their relationship then what was happening to the family, and specifically to Jane, could have been identified much earlier.
+This can be seen as a missed opportunity for identifying family violence.
+If the family doctor would have asked Gabby or Nick (who had presented with chronic back pain) about their relationship, about what was happening to the family, and specifically to Jane, the situation could have been identified much earlier.

 a) What could have been done better by those involved?